Which Side Does the Fork Go on Again? Table Setting 101

 Even the best entertainers forget how to set a table.
 For old pros and novice entertainers, we put together a quick primer on how to set a table.

-Place Setting Spacing
+Formal Place Setting

-Cups and Glasses
+Cups And Glasses

 Drinkware should be placed on the upper right-hand side of the place setting, with the largest glass placed closest to the center of the setting.
 The water glass is the biggest (15) followed by the red wine glass (16) and the smaller white wine glass (17).
 Like with the plates and utensils, put out only the glasses you will be using.
 That means if you're not serving white wine, you don't need to put out the white wine glass.

 Now that you've got the table ready to impress, put out some fancy dinner napkins, pop a few bottles of wine, and let your dinner do the talking!
 Here are some great free recipes for a celebratory dinner party: